Sociology

 The course is delivered through a variety of teaching and learning styles., such as co- construction, as well as group team teaching.
 It involves a lot of reading and writing, strengthening your ability to develop an argument both in class and on paper.
 The subject requires you to debate issues for which there are several different but well- accepted explanations, and to become critical of different viewpoints.
 By analysing the strengths and limitations of all perspectives studied, you learn not to take things for granted, or to accept assertions at face value.

-Paper 1: A two hour exam on Education in Society, with associated sociological theory and methods
+Paper 1: A two hour exam on Education in Society, with theory and methods, and methods in context

-Paper 2: A two hour exam on Culture, Identity and Family
+Paper 2: A two hour exam on Family and Media

-Paper 3: A two hour exam on Crime and Deviance, with associated sociological theory and methods
+Paper 3: A two hour exam on Crime and Deviance, with theory and methods

 Entry requirements